AdityaP1502/HandWritting-Digit-Detection/README.md

 All images and labels can be found in /mnist directory

 # TODO
-1. Finish and evaluate model
+1. Use A better model
-2. Writting new loop_counter algo in C
-3. Integrate model and object detection